segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 ## Getting Started

-Once you add the Segment-Moengage library to your app, you can enable MoEngage from the Segment App.
+Once you add the Segment-MoEngage library to your app, you can enable MoEngage from the Segment App.
 These new settings can take up to an hour to propagate to your existing users.
 For new users, it'll be instantaneous!

 The Segment-MoEngage Integration is a bundled integration, meaning it requires that you add a client-side integration to your app.